rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     -   Rainforest realism: Scale-relative ontology
 -   Redhead [^Redhead2001]
 -   *Writing The Book of The World* [^Sider2011]
--   Everything you always wanted to know about structural realism but were afraid to ask [^Frigg2011]
+-   Everything you always wanted to know about structural realism but were afraid to ask. [^Frigg2011]

 More: